GuduleLapointe/w4os/readme.txt

 There is no process to force a foreign grid to update its cache, and probably never will.

-= Should I copy the helpers/ directory in the root of my webiste ? =
+= Shouldn't I copy the helpers/ directory in the root of my webiste ? =

 No, you don't need to and you shouldn't.
-The /helpers/ path is virtual, like for most pages of your website.
-The same way as the /about/ URL website doesn't match a /about/ folder your website directory.
+The /helpers/ is virtual, it is served as any other page of your website.
+Like there the /about/ URL website doesn't match a /about/ folder your webste directory.
 Even if there is a helpers/ directory in w4os plugin, it has the same name for convenience, but he could have been named anything.
 It's content is not accessed directly, it is used by the plugin to generate the answers.
 On the opposite, if there was an actual